ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 Previously in Task 1 we have executed specific function from vulnerable program by using crafted payload, which contained just one address in addition of padding, which filled the input buffer.

-We can probably still use same vulnerable program again for executing payload.
+We can probably still use the same vulnerable program again for executing payload.
 You still have to compile vulnerable program correctly to disable some protections.

 This time we are executing arbitrary code, which is probably totally unrelated to vulnerable program.
 We are using virtual space of other program to run our own program.